peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

-Finds the distance to the closest multiple of the given divisor, based on the result of dividing this object's value by another object's value.
+Finds the distance to the closest multiple of the specified divisor, based on the result of dividing this object's value by another object's value.

  * If this and the other object divide evenly, the result is 0.